Jovenel Moise sworn in as Haiti's new president

-PORT-AU-PRINCE, Haiti (AP) — Jovenel Moise has been sworn in as Haiti’s president for the next five years after a bruising two-year election cycle.
+PORT-AU-PRINCE, Haiti (AP) — Jovenel Moise was sworn in Tuesday as Haiti’s president for the next five years after a bruising two-year election cycle, inheriting a struggling economy and a deeply divided society.

-Moise took the oath of office Tuesday in a Parliament chamber packed with Haitian lawmakers and foreign dignitaries from countries including the U.S., Venezuela and France.

-The entrepreneur from northern Haiti smiled slightly as the Senate leader slipped a red and blue presidential sash over his left shoulder.
+The 48-year-old entrepreneur took the oath of office in a Parliament chamber packed with Haitian lawmakers and foreign dignitaries from countries including the U.S., Venezuela and France.
+He smiled slightly as the Senate leader slipped Haiti’s red and blue presidential sash over his left shoulder.

+Holding his hand on a Bible, he vowed to protect the Constitution and work to improve citizens’ lives in the economically strapped nation.

+Moise is scheduled to outline specifics of his government’s priorities in a speech later Tuesday.
+Moise has said he will focus on boosting the long-neglected countryside, where almost 80 percent of households farm, and bring economic advances to one of the least developed nations in the world.

 Most Read Stories